contentful/slash-developers/apiary/_partials/content-types-description.md

 items      |Schema        | Defines a subschema for the elements of an array field.
 This is required when `type` is `"Array"`. required   |Boolean       |Describes whether the field is mandatory. localized  |Boolean       |Describes whether the field will support different values for different locales. disabled   |Boolean       |Describes whether the field is disabled.
-Disabled fields are hidden in the editing application. omitted    |Boolean       |If set to `true` fully omits this field in the Content Delivery API and Preview API responses.
+Disabled fields are hidden in the Contentful web app. omitted    |Boolean       |If set to `true` fully omits this field in the Content Delivery API and Preview API responses.
 The Content Management API is not affected by this.

 All data in Contentful has a field type, which is defined in the [creation of a content type](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types/create-a-content-type).